 I made this recipe using my Instant Pot 6-Quart Duo Nova.
 It’s the perfect size for my family of four and makes releasing the steam so much easier than the standard Instant Pot.

-How To Make Instant Pot Potatoes for Potato Salad
+How To Make Instant Pot Potato Salad

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.